Anand9598/Tech-news-website/README.md

 **Key Features**:

-Fresh Tech News: Our website leverages APIs to deliver the latest and most relevant tech news articles directly to your screen.
+1.Fresh Tech News: Our website leverages APIs to deliver the latest and most relevant tech news articles directly to your screen.
-Seamless Search: Can't find what you're looking for?
+2.Seamless Search: Can't find what you're looking for?
 Utilize our intuitive search functionality to pinpoint specific topics and news categories with ease.
-Effortless Navigation: Never get lost in the information overload.
+3.Effortless Navigation: Never get lost in the information overload.
 Our website incorporates pagination, allowing you to effortlessly navigate through pages of news articles and explore a vast range of tech updates.

 **Technologies Used** --> React.js,javascript,css